John 1:30

 would become His apostles.
 When God touches your life, there are no

 coincidences.
 Everything happens for a purpose.
-The people that you come in
+There are people who know God

 certainly was no coincidence that the men that Jesus called were also from